New in Jersey City? Welcome to our city…this little guide will help you in many ways, check it out..

 Buy Rite – 575 Manila Avenue

 In addition to the stores already mentioned, don’t forget that one of the biggest benefits of living in a major metropolitan area is that we don’t have to go to big box stores if we don’t want to.
 There are bodegas, corner stores, wine shops, and food trucks all around you.
-The Jersey City consumer is so selective, and has so many options, that you can be confident that any and all of those corner stores will be stocked up on the necessities and will operate in a clean and professional environment.
+The Jersey City consumer is so selective and has so many options, that you can be confident that any and all of those corner stores will be stocked up on the necessities and will operate in a clean and professional environment.
 We are proud of our ability to shop local – it’s great to have milk and eggs at the end of the block.
 Here is a list of some businesses you would love to shop at.

 Do yourself a huge favor and have a date night in the nearby bars and restaurants without your kids.
 There are hip and trendy options that are trying hard (and succeeding) to keep your dollars in Jersey City.
 That said, there are also lots of options for days and evenings with the kiddos.